 In Genesis 4:7, just before Cain kills Abel, God warns Cain about the dangers posed by his anger.
 Unfortunately, this verse has proven one of the most difficult to translate.
 In "At Sin’s Entryway (Gen 4,7): A Reply to C. L. Crouch," Zeitschrift für die Alttestamentliche Wissenschaft 124, no. 3 (2012): 409-415, I argue that the phrase is best rendered, "Is it not true that if you do good, then a lifting up?
 But if you do not do good, then at sin’s entryway is a creature crouching down.
 Its craving is for you, but you must rule over it."

-I also serve as co-chair of the Society of Biblical Literature's Consultation on "The Bible and Emotion" with New Testament scholar F. Scott Spencer.
+I helped to create the Society of Biblical Literature's section on "The Bible and Emotion" with New Testament scholar F. Scott Spencer.